 These opinions, conclusions, and recommendations are important because they could end up including a conclusion there is insufficient evidence or a recommendation to dismiss the charges.
 While the commander is not required to follow the recommendations and may disagree with opinions and conclusions, the investigating officer’s report should be given considerable weight.

 Once the report is completed, it goes to the commander who may dispose of the charges in her discretion.
 If she determines that it should be forwarded to the Commanding General exercising General Court-martial authority, it will first go to that General’s Staff Judge Advocate (his legal advisor).
 The Staff Judge Advocate is required to also make a recommendation before it is passed on to the General for a final determination as to what will happen to the charges.

-From our offices in Stafford, Fredericksburg or Manassas, we represent members of the U.S. Armed Forces and military contractors involved in military justice cases and investigations at installations throughout the United States.
+From our offices in Northern Virginia, we represent members of the U.S. Armed Forces and military contractors involved in military justice cases and investigations at installations throughout the United States.
 In Virginia, we service Fort A.P.
 Hill near Bowling Green, Fort Lee in Prince George County, Fort Eustis near Newport News, Joint Base Myer-Henderson Hall around Arlington, Fort Belvoir in Fairfax County, Marine Corps Base Quantico, Naval Weapons Station Yorktown in York County & Langley AFB adjacent to Hampton & Newport News.
 The right military attorney can save your career.
-Contact Williams Stone Carpenter Buczek, PC today at 540-657-0111 to get the assistance you need.
+Contact Williams Stone Carpenter Buczek, PC today to get the assistance you need.